-The Early Childhood Lab School children's programs offer sessions Mondays through Thursdays.
-Each child is enrolled for all four days, in either a morning class for infants and toddlers (8:45-11:45 AM) or preschoolers (8:30-11:30 AM), or an afternoon class (12:45-3:45 PM) for preschoolers.
+Part-time programming operates Mondays through Thursdays.
+Each child is enrolled for all four days, in either a morning class for infants and toddlers (8:45-11:45 AM) and preschoolers (8:30-11:30 AM), or an afternoon class (12:45-3:45 PM) for preschoolers.
 Sessions follow the UC Davis student calendar, meeting for three ten-week terms (Fall, Winter, Spring) each year.
-Children are enrolled for the entire school year unless parents/guardians make special arrangements with the ECL Director.
+Children are enrolled for the entire school year unless parents/guardians make special arrangements with the ECLS Director.